2023 Solar Incentives Guide for Warwick, RI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in after your solar system is up and running.
-If you've signed a net metering agreement with your Warwick utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.
+• Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your Warwick utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Best for Leasing